C-Sinclair/dotai/README.md

 Blueprints are comprehensive guides for implementing specific technical architectures or project setups.
 They provide step-by-step instructions for installing, configuring, and integrating various technologies to create a functional foundation for your project.

-- [supabase-drizzle-actions.md](blueprints/supabase-drizzle-actions.md): Backend architecture with Supabase, Drizzle ORM, and Server Actions
-- [flux-with-replicate.md](blueprints/flux-with-replicate.md): Image generation using Flux and Replicate
+Coming soon...

 ## Libraries

-- [lib](lib): Contains documentation examples for library usage
+- [lib](./lib): Contains documentation examples for library usage

 ## Plugins

-### v0

-- [v0.dev](https://v0.dev/) is a tool for generating React components from screenshots and chat.
-Currently, they don't have a Cursor plugin, so you can use [v0](v0/v0.md) bridging prompt.
-- [v0.md](v0/v0.md): Guide for using v0.dev to generate component ideas and prompts
+Coming soon...

 ## Contributing